SnakeEverything/RocketLaunch/README.md

-# RocketLaunch
-This is an animation made from Python that shows a rocket being launched from a blue planet.
+This animation is made in Python and it is about a rocket launching off a blue planet.
+In addition there are three other planets and six stars in the background.
+This program uses very little code and I hope you enjoy the project.